-A taste test is a small sample of food offered in the classroom or cafeteria that introduces flavor. texture, and smell.
+A taste test is a small sample of food offered in the classroom or cafeteria that introduces flavor, texture, and smell.

-- and vegetables is the ideal way to introduce and reinforce good eating habits. - ✓ When offering the FFVP, produce should be easily identified or recognized for what it is.
+- Providing a nutrition education component while serving fresh fruits and vegetables is the ideal way to introduce and reinforce good eating habits. - When offering the FFVP, produce should be easily identified or recognized for what it is.
 Encourage children to enjoy fruits and vegetables in the original state and without additives and processing.